intelligentnode/IntelliJava/README.md

 The supported models:
 - **OpenAI**: Access GPT-3 to generate text and DALL·E to generate images.
 OpenAI is preferred when you want quality results without tuning.
-- **Cohere.ai**: Generate text; Cohere allows you to generate your language model to suit your specific needs.
+- **Cohere.ai**: Generate text; Cohere allows you to generate a language model to suit your specific needs.
 - **Google AI**: Generate audio from text; Access DeepMind’s speech models.

 # How to use

-1. Import the core jar file OR maven dependency (check the Integration section).
+1. Add the maven dependency or import the core jar file (check the Integration section).
 2. Add Gson dependency if using the jar file; otherwise, it's handled by maven or Gradle.
 3. Call the ``RemoteLanguageModel`` for the language models, ``RemoteImageModel`` for image generation and ``RemoteSpeechModel`` for text to speech models.